citizenlab/ami-docker/README.md

 This repository contains everything you need to get started developing AMI.

+**IMPORTANT: This repository is meant for a development environment, and has not been used in production.**

 ## Table of Contents
 1. [Access My Info](#access-my-info)
 1. [Prerequisites](#prerequisites)